 - ½ cup red wine

 - 2 TBS salted butter

-- 2 TBSP fresh chopped parsley (or your favorite herb) use 1 TBS only if using dried
+- 2 tablespoon fresh chopped parsley (or your favorite herb) use 1 TBS only if using dried

 - salt and pepper, to taste

-- Heat olive oil in medium sized skillet on medium high heat.
+- Heat olive oil in medium sized skillet on medium to high heat.
 Add mushrooms and garlic.

 - Cook mushrooms for about 5 minutes or until they start to brown.
 Add wine to deglaze the pan.
 Reduce heat to low and simmer for about 5 to 6 minutes or until mushrooms are tender and liquid is reduced.

 - Add butter and cook until melted and sauce slightly thickens.

 - Sprinkle with parsley and season with salt and pepper to taste.